material-motion/material-motion/concepts/runtimes.md

 **On bespoke Actors vs Actors using external systems**: a Runtime’s primary value is in its ability to coordinate a variety of Intentions.
 While a Runtime does enable the creation of bespoke Intentions and Actors, we encourage the reader to identify and build abstractions that can stand alone from a Runtime.

+## Outline (notes, not final copy)

+TODO: The following content is an outline and needs to be folded into the above content.

+- Runtime can have many Directors.
+Allow multiple Directors to share Actors.
+- Directors receive following events:
+    - Registration - expected to register intentions in this phase
+    - Input handling - may register new intentions
+- Actors receive following events from Runtime:
+    - Initialization
+    - Display link pump -&gt; returns Bool indicating “isActive?”
+    - Gesture events
+- Actor types include:
+    - Gestural actors
+    - Simulation actors
+    - Event actors
+        - Must have way to communicate to Runtime when the Actor becomes inactive (emphasis: this supports “external” animation systems like Core Animation)

+- Intention registration mechanism
+    - Associates intentions with elements
+    - Intentions can be added to elements permanently
+    - An array of intentions can be added to an element with a name
+        - Named intentions allow for “state” changes
+        - Adding named intentions will remove all previous intentions for that element with the same name

+- Runtime receives all Intention requests from the Director, then creates all the necessary Actors to execute those requests
+- Runtime may hook in to the refresh rate for a screen and use this as a simulation pump.
+This pump will only be provided to actors (emphasis: not the director)
+- Support the following states:
+    - Initializing
+    - Idle - no actors are currently causing changes to the system (emphasis: includes no “active” gesture recognizers)
+    - Active

+- Support the following state changes:
+    - Initializing -&gt; Idle|Active
+    - Idle -&gt; Active
+    - Active -&gt; Idle

+- Support Pausing the runtime
+- Support enumerating all registered intentions, elements, and actors
+    - Can be used to generate a console dump
+    - Can be used to build inspectors

+- Plugin system should enable listening to key events in a Runtime:
+    - When a new element has received intention, allow returning a new element that should be used instead (emphasis: this is for view duplication support)
+    - When a runtime’s current state has changed

+- Runtime should always be evaluating current “energy level” of the system.
+If Runtime reaches a steady state, this should be an event. (emphasis: allows other systems to react to runtime completion such as transitions)
+- Runtime should support some semblance of Actor priority.
+    - Unclear what this looks like, but order of Actor execution could potentially matter.
+Assumption presently is that Actors execute Intention in order that they were registered.

+- Existing Runtimes:
+    - Core Animation
+    - Android’s animation system
+    - Web animations